cloud-gov/cg-site/content/docs/services/cloud-gov-identity-provider.md

 ## Plans

-Plan Name | Description | Price
+Plan Name | Description |
 --------- | ----------- | -----
-`oauth-client` | OAuth2 client credentials for authenticating cloud.gov users in your app | Free
+`oauth-client` | OAuth2 client credentials for authenticating cloud.gov users in your app |

 *These instances are available in [sandbox spaces]({{< relref "overview/pricing/free-limited-sandbox.md#sandbox-limitations" >}}).*